Robert P. Loweth

 I use an "open architecture" approach to financial planning and financial products.
 I have access to the full breadth of financial products available in the market today.
 I do not have any sales quotas or proprietary restrictions.
 In short, I am independent and objective and worthy of your trust.

 I earned a baccalaureate in Philosophy from Haverford College and a MBA from Columbia University Graduate School of Business.
 My wife and I met when we were both working at RJR Nabisco.
 We have been married since 1989 and have two grown children.

 I actively support classical music in our community and am a past board member of WHQR, the local public radio station.
 I have sponsored "All Things Considered" on WHQR since 1991.
-I am also a past president of the Cape Fear Chapter of the North Carolina Symphony Board and the Wilmington Kiwanis Club.
+I am a past president of the Cape Fear Chapter of the North Carolina Symphony Board and the Wilmington Kiwanis Club, and a former Board Member of the Cape Fear Community College Foundation.
 I am currently Treasurer of Boy Scouts of American Pack 212 and Troop 212.
-In addition to golf and fishing, and I enjoy traveling with my family.
-One of my hobbies is languages.
-I speak German, having studied it in college and having spent 3 summers in Germany during/post college.
-On a recent family vacation to Germany, I was amazed that I still remembered it after 30 years.
-My next goal is to learn Spanish and I am currently taking evening classes at Cape Fear Community College.